arrow Go back to list of posts

 Overview:

-The best networking apps for lawyers wear multiple hats.
+The best free networking apps for lawyers wear multiple hats.
 If you are looking for a way to create and manage digital business cards while managing the relationships you develop, KADO is the app for you.

 Digital business cards are a relatively new development but are a great way to swap contact information as you make new connections instantly.
-KADO allows you to create a basic business card that you can share with anyone through a link or QR code.
+KADO allows you to create a basic business card that you can share with anyone through a link or QR code

 This app is great for lawyers looking to improve their network because it facilities relationship management skills and provides a mobile-first relationship manager that will help you keep track of important clients and contacts.